abdulrahim-ramadan/Python-Game/README.md

-# Python Game
+# Even and Odd Number Difference Game

 ## Overview
-This project features a Python-based game developed using [insert framework, e.g., `pygame`].
-Players will engage in [briefly describe gameplay, features, and objectives], providing an immersive experience through [highlight key elements, e.g., graphics, sound, and interactivity].
+This is a simple project written in Python that aims to teach the difference between even and odd numbers.
+The game is developed using the `pygame` framework, providing an interactive experience that allows players to engage with numbers and discover their properties.

+## Features
+- **Educational Difference Between Numbers**: Helps players understand how to distinguish between even and odd numbers.
+- **Graphical User Interface**: A simple and appealing design that makes it easy for players to interact with the game.
+- **Exit Option**: Allows players to exit the game easily.

 ## Installation
 To set up the project on your local machine, follow these steps: